taublast/FastPopups/README.md

 ## About

-Initially built on top of CommunityToolkit popups version 1, the code that is no longer used by CommunityToolkit.
+Initially built on top of CommunityToolkit popups version 1, the code that is no longer used by CommunityToolkit, so merging there wasn't possible.
 It was found to be the fastest for opening popups among different libraries, was definitely worth adding new features like full-screen, navigation stack and much more.

 ---